kensho-technologies/graphql-compiler/README.rst

 SQLAlchemy and SQL database management systems support the concept of multiple `schemas
 <https://docs.sqlalchemy.org/en/13/core/metadata.html?highlight=schema#specifying-the-schema-name>`__.
-Similarly, one can map :code:`Table` objects from multiple schemas onto the same :code:`SQLAlchemySchemaInfo`.
+One can include :code:`Table` objects from multiple schemas in the same :code:`SQLAlchemySchemaInfo`.
 However, when doing so, one cannot simply use table names as GraphQL object names because two tables in different schemas can have the same the name.
 A solution that is not quite guaranteed to work, but will likely work in practice